la2050/archive/_projects/2016/safe-support-helping-for-those-affected-by-traumatic-traffic-collisions.md

   survivors.
 In addition, our network will collaborate with civic leaders to ensure that local and state governments make broad changes that help all Angelenos walk, bike, drive, and connect safely.
+Please explain how you will define and measure success for your project.​: >- We define and measure success for SAFE Support based on two statistics.
+First, the number of traffic victims who recover such that they can return to their lives, families, and workplaces as productive members of Los Angeles society.
+  Second, the number of advocates for safer streets created as a result of SAFE Support.
+These could include victims themselves, as well as their friends and family members who support our aims to improve government responsiveness and make meaningful changes to policy.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/safe-support-helping-for-those-affected-by-traumatic-traffic-collisions/skild-prod.s3.amazonaws.com/myla2050/images/custom540/8496394265741-team91.jpg
 organization_name: SAFE (Streets Are For Everyone)